jpmsdev/NXxSync/README.md

   * 🟢 **FTP, FTPS and SFTP**
   * 🟢 **MEGA**

-* **Smart Job Queue:** Robust background transfer manager with Play, Retry All, and Cancel All capabilities.
+* **Smart Job Queue:** Robust background transfer manager with Play, Pause, Retry All, and Cancel All capabilities.

 * **Dynamic Node Management:** Configure source and destination mappings with three flexible actions:
   * **Backup**